Gnaeus Cornelius Scipio Calvus: The Second Punic War

 Gnaeus Cornelius Scipio Calvus fought in the Second Punic War.
 Though he never faced Hannibal himself, he played a major part in defeating him.
-At the start of the Second Punic War Gnaeus served as a legate in the army of his younger brother Publius, who was consul at the outbreak of the war in 218 BC.
-From 218 BC until his death in 211 BC he fought against the Carthaginians in Spain.
+At the start of the War Gnaeus served as a legate in the army of his younger brother Publius, who was consul at the outbreak of conflict in 218 BC.
+From then until his death in 211 BC he fought against the Carthaginians in Spain.

 Marching against Hannibal

-In 218, Gnaeus and his brother sailed with Publius' consular army to the allied Greek city of Massilia in southern Gaul.
+In 218 BC, Gnaeus and his brother sailed with Publius' consular army to the allied Greek city of Massilia in southern Gaul.
 From there they planned to start operations against Hannibal and the Carthaginian holdings on the Iberian peninsula.
 Publius was informed Hannibal was to the north in Gaul, so he sent a cavalry force north up the eastern bank of the Rhone River, which clashed with a similar force of Numidian light cavalry.
 After a hard-fought skirmish, they managed to drive off the Numidians.
 Publius then marched his entire force north intending to do battle with Hannibal in Gaul.
 Meanwhile, Hannibal had marched east towards the Alps.
 Arriving at the deserted Carthaginian camp, Scipio learned that Hannibal was three days' march away and decided to send his army to the Iberian peninsula under the command of his elder brother Gnaeus, while he himself returned to Northern Italy to organize the defences.

-Invading the Iberian peninsula
+Invading the Iberian Peninsula

 Gnaeus, with 20,000 infantry (2 Roman legions and 2 allied alae), 2,200 cavalry and 60 quinqueremes, sailed from Massilia and landed in eastern Spain at Emporion.
 The Greek cities of Emporion and Tarraco welcomed the Romans, and Gnaeus began to win over the Iberian tribes north of the Ebro.
 Hannibal had left a certain Hanno with 10,000 infantry and 1,000 cavalry to garrison the newly conquered territory north of the Ebro, he was seriously outnumbered so Hasdrubal Barca, who had been left in command of the Carthaginian army in southern Spain, decided to reinforce him and marched north with 8,000 infantry and 1,000 cavalry.